Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Introduction

 \section{Introduction}

 Building upon their groundbreaking achievements in computer vision \cite{krizhevsky2012imagenet}, speech recognition \cite{hinton2012deep}, and natural language processing \cite{vaswani2017attention, devlin2018bert, brown2020language}, deep neural networks (DNNs) have emerged as a promising paradigm for scientific computing, particularly in solving partial differential equations (PDEs) \cite{han2017deep, yu2018deep, zang2020weak, tran2019dnn, han2018solving, han2017deep2, he2018relu, liao2019deep, raissi2019physics, strofer2019data, wang2020mesh}.
-Despite this promise, DNNs-based methods still face significant theoretical and computational challenges compared to traditional numerical methods such as the finite element and finite volume methods.
+Despite this promise, DNN-based methods still face significant theoretical and computational challenges compared to traditional numerical methods such as the finite element and finite volume methods.
 In particular, they often struggle to achieve high-fidelity solutions for multi-scale problems, especially in high-dimensional settings.
-Although DNNs are theoretically capable of approximating high-dimensional functions, their practical application is frequently limited by prohibitive training costs and insufficient approximation accuracy.
-These difficulties have spurred an increasing interest in developing novel network architectures that simultaneously improve computational scalability, training efficiency, and solution accuracy.
+Although DNNs have demonstrated strong approximation capabilities for high-dimensional functions \cite{han2017deep, zang2020weak, han2018solving, zeng2022adaptive}, their practical performance is frequently limited by high training costs and optimization difficulties.
 A further critical challenge arises from the well-known Frequency Principle (F-Principle), or spectral bias \cite{rahaman2019spectral, xu2018understanding, xu2019frequency, zhang2019explicitizing, xu2019training}, which states that DNNs tend to learn low-frequency components of a target function earlier during training.
 This inherent bias limits the ability of DNNs to efficiently capture high-frequency features, posing significant obstacles to solving high-dimensional multi-scale problems characterized by a broad frequency spectrum.
+These challenges have motivated the development of novel network architectures that aim to improve computational scalability, training efficiency, and solution accuracy.
+Therefore, an effective neural PDE solver for high-dimensional multi-scale problems must address two intertwined difficulties: the efficient representation and computation of high-dimensional solutions, and the spectral bias of neural networks.